SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/service-config.md

 ## Adding Extra Service Config to services.yaml

 This is our first example of a constructor argument that can't be autowired.
-When this happen, it's no problem: we just need to give Symfony a little "hint" about what we want.
+When this happens, it's no problem: we just need to give Symfony a little "hint" about what we want.

 How?
 Open up `config/services.yaml`.
 At a high level, this is where we configure